PRECIOUS-Gold rebounds as dollar dips, focus on Greek vote

 Liquidity was thinner, with U.S. markets closed for the Independence Day public holiday.

-Spot gold was up 0.2 percent at $1,167.73 an ounce by 1823 GMT.
-It had dropped to $1,156.85 - its lowest since mid-March - ahead of Thursday’s U.S. non-farm payrolls data but pared losses as the dollar fell against a basket of currencies after the data showed jobs growth was weaker than expected last month.
+Spot gold was up 0.2 percent at $1,167.70 an ounce by 1412 GMT.
+It had dropped to $1,156.85 -- its lowest since mid-March -- ahead of Thursday’s U.S. non-farm payroll data but pared losses as the dollar fell against a basket of currencies after the data showed jobs growth was weaker than expected last month.

 “Judging from how gold fell ahead of yesterday’s U.S. data, the bias in the gold market is clearly to the bearish side,” Julius Baer analyst Carsten Menke said.